Register, change or delete in the Value Added Tax Register (VAT Register)

 Application deadline: 1 February

-If you wish to return to reporting every other month, you must apply to the tax office.
-If your application is approved, you will then have to submit returns every other month for at least the next two years.
+If you wish to return to reporting every other month, you must notify the tax administration.
+You will then have to submit returns every other month for at least the next two years.

 You can change the account number for receiving any overpaid VAT the enterprise is owed.